robertogb/GettingCleaningProject/README.md

 The script get the zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 If the zip file already exist, it is not downloaded again.

 ###Output
-The file 'tiny dataset.txt' is created in the working directory.
+The file 'tidy dataset.txt' is created in the working directory.
 If the file already exists, it is overwritten.

 ###Process
 1. Downloads the file from the web if it does not exist.